muriukialex/learn-testing-using-cypress/README.md

 This is the repo of a short blog tutorial written on medium

-However, you can also clone this repo and try out running the tests by yourself
+However, you can also clone this repo and run the tests

 ### git clone https://github.com/muriukialex/learn-testing-using-cypress.git
 ### cd learn-testing-using-cypress